mbenetti/NLP-Handbook/README.md

 ![](https://cdn.pixabay.com/photo/2016/04/30/13/12/sutterlin-1362879_1280.jpg)

-the file 01_Preparation.py is written to be excecuted in VS Code with a interactive python sesion.
+The file included in this repository 01_Preparation.py is written to be excecuted in VS Code with a interactive python sesion.

-https://code.visualstudio.com/docs/python/jupyter-support-py
+The folowing tutorial explains the VS Code feature: https://code.visualstudio.com/docs/python/jupyter-support-py